rbarbera/functional-reactive-programming-swift/README.md

-# Programación Reactiva en Swift
+# Functional Reactive Programming in Swift
-Libro que introduce a la programación reactiva en Swift con ejemplos prácticos de aplicación
+Book that introduces the Functional Reactive Programming in Swift with some useful application examples.

 ### How to provide feedback